Skip to main content

 Here's an example of the App Store:

-Notice in this example the participant already has the Peloton app downloaded on their phone and the blue button prompts them to "Update" the app.
+Notice in this example that the participant already has the Peloton app downloaded on their phone and the blue button prompts them to "Update" the app.
 If the participant doesn't have the app on their phone the blue button will say "Download".

 If the participant has the app on their phone and they are using the most recent version of the app, the blue button will say "Open"